The Personal Financial Planner’s Manual™

 - Quick reference - Current federal and provincial tax rates, prescribed interest rates, amounts and rates for CPP, OAS and EI.

 - Retirement issues - The retirement planning process, retirement income projections, retirement savings plans, life expectancy, tax considerations, and strategies.

 - RRSPs and DPSPs - Qualified investments, contribution limits, earned income, carry forward, excess contributions, rollovers, and strategies to maximize benefits.

 You can use the Manual as a reference service to keep your knowledge current and meet your continuing education requirements.

 To ensure that The Manual is complete and accurate, we talk to candidates who have written the Examinations, review the changes to the Competency Profile, review draft legislation to change the Income Tax Act and other relevant legislation, and read the Canadian financial press and many specialized websites.

 License for Electronic Version

-The one-year license for the electronic version includes 4 quarterly updates to keep your information current.
+The one-year license for the electronic version includes the quarterly updates to keep your information current.
 We notify you when an update is available for you to download.
-When your license is up for renewal, we will advise you.

 The Personal Financial Planner's Manual™ is a trademark of D. R. Gobeil & Associates Ltd.